WGBH/AAPB2/app/views/plain_override/rules-of-use.md

-**5.a.** You agree to indemnify us and our subsidiaries, affiliates, agents, officers, directors, trustees, and employees (collectively the “Indemnified Parties”) from and against any and all liability, loss, claims, damages, costs, penalties, and/or actions (including attorneys’ fees) if your use of the ORR creates any liability for the Indemnified Parties.
+**5.a.** You agree to indemnify us and our subsidiaries, affiliates, agents, officers, directors, trustees, and employees (collectively the “Indemnified Parties”) from and against any and all liability, loss, claims, damages, costs, penalties, and/or actions (including attorneys' fees) if your use of the ORR creates any liability for the Indemnified Parties.

 **5.b.** You are solely liable for any use you make of the ORR, and you agree to